-- 1. Program the OfficeServ to support SIP services. - 2.
-Program the OfficeServ to support remote IP phones. - 3.
-Program the ATA to register to the switch as a SIP Peer, and/or a Station device in some cases. - 4.
-Program the OfficeServ to route emergency calls from the remote IP phone to the ATA.
+- 1. Program the OfficeServ to support SIP trunks and Stations (SIP licenses required). - 2.
+Program the OfficeServ to support remote ITP phones on public network. - 3.
+Plug in and configure the Linksys 3102 ATA\ to register to the switch as a SIP Peering and Station device on the public network. - 4.
+Program the OfficeServ to route emergency calls (911) dialed from the remote IP phones over the IP network (main switch) to the FXO port of the remote ATA adapter.